Coming For 2025: Homeowners’ Course In Home Performance

 4) Sales Comparisons: How Going Green Boosts Home’s Value

-Your hard work pays off—not just in savings, but in value.
+Your hard work pays off—not just in carbon savings, but in increased home value.
 When it’s time to sell, your green home stands out in the marketplace.
 This section will show you how to communicate the benefits of your upgrades, ensuring that potential buyers see the true value of your energy-efficient home.

 A green home is worth more in the marketplace